nextflow-io/nextflow/docs/ignite.md

 ```

 As before, this allocates 5 processing nodes (`--ntasks=5`) and each node will be able to use up to 16 cpus
 (`--cpus-per-task=16`).
-When using SLURM it's not necessary to allocate computing nodes in an exclusive manner.
+When using SLURM it's not necessary to allocate compute nodes in an exclusive manner.
 It's even possible to launch more than one Nextflow daemon instance per node, though not suggested.

 To submit the pipeline execution create a file like the above, then use the following command: